Eustochium: Biography

 Eustochium was the daughter of Paula of Rome and the third of four daughters of the Roman Senator Toxotius, for whom Saint Jerome made a number of disputable claims of ancestry.
 Jerome was a church father in early Christian history who is well known for translating the Holy Bible into Latin and encouraging the practice of asceticism.
-After the death of her husband around 380, Paula and her daughter Eustochium lived in Rome as austere a life as the fathers of the desert.
+After the death of her husband around 380, Paula and her daughter Eustochium lived in Rome as austere a life as the Desert Fathers.
 Eustochium had three sisters, Blaesilla, Paulina, and Rufina, and a brother, Toxotius.

 Saint Jerome, Saint Paula, and Saint Eustochium, at National Gallery of Art in Washington.

 When Jerome came to Rome from Palestine in 382, they put themselves under his spiritual and educational guidance.
 Hymettius, an uncle of Eustochium, and his wife Praetextata tried to persuade the youthful Eustochium to give up her austere life and enjoy the pleasures of the world, but all their attempts were futile.
 About the year 384 she made a vow of perpetual virginity, on which occasion Jerome addressed to her his celebrated letter De custodia virginitatis (Ep. xxii in P.L., XXII, 394–425).
 A year later Jerome returned to Palestine and soon after was followed by Paula and Eustochium.

 Eustochium and Paula knew Jerome ever since his arrival in Rome in 382.
 In 386 they accompanied Jerome on his journey to Egypt, where they visited the hermits of the Nitrian Desert in order to study and afterward imitate their mode of life.
 In the fall of the same year they returned to Palestine and settled permanently at Bethlehem.
 Paula and Eustochium at once began to erect four monasteries and a hospice near the spot where Christ was born.
-While the erection of the monasteries was in process (386–9) they lived in a small building in the neighborhood.
+While the monasteries were constructed (386–9) they lived in a small building in the neighborhood.
 One of the monasteries was occupied by monks and put under the direction of Jerome.
 The three other monasteries were taken by Paula and Eustochium and the numerous virgins that flocked around them.
 The monastic community encompassed separate quarters for men and women.
 The three convents, which were under the supervision of Paula, had only one oratory, where all the virgins met several times daily for prayer and the liturgy of the hours.
 Jerome testifies (Ep.
 308) that Eustochium and Paula performed the most menial services.
 Much of their time they spent in the study of scripture under the direction of Jerome.